shinyorg/mediator/readme.md

 * Document
   * Event Collectors
   * Request Middleware
-  * Covariance Event Handlers & Request Middleware
+  * Covariance Event Handlers & Request Middleware - Dependency Injection Support - nothing to do with the library
-  * OOBE Middleware
+  * OOBE Middleware - easy, not feature rich - use as a template once you outgrow them
 * Event Collectors for MAUI execute on main thread?
 * Streams - IAsyncEnumerable or IObservable
 * Source Generator Registration